 It's time to use some of these creative writing prompts for kids to practice!

 Depending on how much time you'd like to write, choose one of the writing prompts from this article's list.
 Set a timer for fifteen minutes, or ten or five.
 Then, write!

-And once you’ve shared, be sure to leave a comment for someone else who has shared their writing!
-We all can learn and grow from feedback.
+If you're an adult/ kid-at-heart who wrote to a prompt, please share your practice in the Pro Practice Workshop here.
+And once you've shared, be sure to leave feedback for someone else who has shared their writing!